LighMing/Video-capture-Easy-way-/README.md

 ## Dependencies

-You must have the following libraries for Python:
+-You must have the following libraries for Python:

 OpenCV: This open-source computer vision and machine learning library is necessary for video capture and manipulation.
 You can install it using pip with .pip install opencv-python